tcltk/tcl/doc/markdown/CrtAlias.md

 # Description

 These procedures are intended for access to the multiple interpreter facility from inside C programs.
 They enable managing multiple interpreters in a hierarchical relationship, and the management of aliases, commands that when invoked in one interpreter execute a command in another interpreter.
-The return value for those procedures that return an **int** is either **TCL\_OK** or **TCL\_ERROR**.
-If **TCL\_ERROR** is returned then the interpreter's result contains an error message.
+The return value for those procedures that return an **int** is either [TCL\_OK][catch] or [TCL\_ERROR][catch].
+If [TCL\_ERROR][catch] is returned then the interpreter's result contains an error message.

 **Tcl\_CreateChild** creates a new interpreter as a child of *interp*.
 It also creates a child command named *name* in *interp* which allows *interp* to manipulate the new child.
 If *isSafe* is zero, the command creates a trusted child in which Tcl code has access to all the Tcl commands.
 If it is **1**, the command creates a "safe" child in which Tcl code has access only to set of Tcl commands defined as "Safe Tcl"; see the manual entry for the Tcl [interp] command for details.
 If the creation of the new child interpreter failed, **NULL** is returned.